 Appropriately Uses Anti-Anxiety Medication

-This metric measures the percent of long-term residents which are prescribed antianxiety drugs.
-These drugs are commonly given to residents suffering from anxiety and depression.
+This is the percentage of residents who were prescribed antianxiety medications.
+Antianxiety drugs are prescribed to residents suffering from anxiety or depression.

 Managing Depression Among Residents